 Children with acute respiratory problems such as bronchiolitis may struggle to coordinate breastfeeding and breathing or be too breathless to manage to feed orally.
 They may need nasogastric feeding while acutely unwell (sometimes with fluid restriction), or intravenous fluids.
 However, skin to skin and brief comfort feeds should be possible in all but the sickest babies and may also help to stabilise the child physiologically.
 Normal breastfeeding can be resumed once the baby is well enough, and there is no need to aim for any target of tolerance of expressed milk by bottle or nasogastric feeding beforehand.
 Many families report stopping breastfeeding or switching to mixed feeding because of their child's hospitalisation for bronchiolitis.
 Improving support during the hospitalisation may help - see separate page on expressing while direct breastfeeds are restricted.

 Candidal infection in the mouth or nappy may be seen incidentally in a baby presenting acutely for another reason.
-Remember that NICE Clinical Knowledge Summary recommends that the mother be treated at the same time as the infant, to prevent re-infection.
-Ensure the mother receives a topical prescription, for example the CKS recommends miconazole 2% cream to be applied to the nipples after every breastfeed for 2 weeks.
+Remember that NICE Clinical Knowledge Summary recommends that the breasts be treated at the same time as the infant, to prevent re-infection.
+Ensure the parent receives a topical prescription, for example the CKS recommends miconazole 2% cream to be applied to the nipples after every breastfeed for 2 weeks.
 The miconazole gel that the infant may be prescribed cannot also be used on the nipples as it is not designed for topical administration.